tuftsdatalab/intro-to-rnaseq-with-galaxy/lessons/05_Diff_expression.md

 <img src="../img/HIV_12_rename.png" width="300">

 - Do the same for Mock 12 hour samples, and modify the regular expression appropriately.
-- The two collections should appear in the history (you may have to refresh history in order to see the names)
+- The two collections should appear in the history (you may have to refresh history in order to see the modified names)

 <img src="../img/rename_collection.png" width="300">

 ## Test for Differential Expression using DESeq2
-- In the **Tools** panel search bar, type **DESeq2** and select **DESeq2** under **RNA-seq**
+- In the **Tools** panel search bar, type **DESeq2** and under **RNA-seq** select **DESeq2**

 DESeq2 will take the count tables that we generated, one per sample, and make a comparison for each gene between two conditions: HIV and Mock.
 The term that DESeq2 uses for this condition is "factor" and we will have to choose factor levels for our comparison.
-Importantly, we have to choose the order of our factor levels to know how to interpret the log2 fold changes that are calculated.
+Note that we have to choose the order of our factor levels to know how to interpret the log2 fold changes that are calculated.
-The DESeq2 Galaxy page stated: "Output log2 fold changes are based on primary factor level 1 vs. factor level2."
+The DESeq2 Galaxy page states: "Output log2 fold changes are based on primary factor level 1 vs. factor level2."
 Therefore, since we wish to test for changes in HIV vs. Mock infected cells, we'll choose HIV as factor level 1 and Mock as factor level 2.
-Any resulting upregulated genes, with log2 fold change > 0, can then be interpreted as being upregulated in HIV with respect to Mock.
+Any resulting upregulated genes, with log2 fold change > 0, can then be interpreted as being upregulated in HIV samples with respect to Mock.

 - Under **1: Factor** , specify the factor name **Condition**
 - Under **1: FactorLevel**, specify the base factor level **HIV**
 - Under **Counts file(s)** select the folder icon and select the **HIV_12** collection
 - Set the **2: FactorLevel** to **Mock**
 - Under **Counts file(s)** select the folder icon and select the **Mock_12** collection
-- Set **Output normalized counts table** to **Yes**
 - Scroll down and click **Execute**
-- **DESeq2** will produce three output files: A normalized counts table, a plots file, and a results file.
+- **DESeq2** will produce two output datasets: One containing plots and another containing a results table.

 <img src="../img/deseq2_output.png" width="300">